 Dr. Pearson is an associate director and core faculty at the Sparrow/Michigan State University Family Medicine Residency and professor in the Department of Family Medicine at the MSU College of Human Medicine.
 He is also the current Associate Dean for Graduate Medical Education and DIO for MSU-CHM.
 Previously, he served as program director for the MSU/St. Lawrence Family Practice Residency, during which time, the hospital and residency underwent a merger.
 He also served for many years as the fellowship director for the MSU Sports Medicine Fellowship.
 After residency, Dr. Pearson worked in private practice before joining the faculty at MSU-CHM.
 He completed his medical education at Wayne State University School of Medicine and completed residency training at the MSU/St. Lawrence Family Practice Residency, where he served as chief resident in his third year.
 He completed a faculty development fellowship through the MSU Office of Medical Education, Research,and Development while he was chief resident.
 Dr. Pearson has served as an RPS consultant since 2019.

-Dr. Sanner is a practicing physician and faculty member at the University of Wisconsin Department of Family Medicine and Community Health in Madison, where he also served as program director from 1996-2002.
-Dr. Sanner has expertise in GME financing and rural program development.
+Dr. Sanner is an emeritus professor at the University of Wisconsin Department of Family Medicine and Community Health in Madison, where he served as program director from 1996-2002 and was cofounder of the Baraboo Rural Training Track.
+Dr. Sanner has expertise in GME financing, overall new residency program development and residency clinic design.
 He has provided advanced obstetrical training to local health care providers in various parts of the developing world.
 Dr. Sanner has served on the Panel of Consultants since 2001.
+He also serves as a lead advisor for many of the grantees of the HRSA funded Rural Residency Program Development and THC Program Development.
 Dr. Sanner attended Stanford Medical School.
 He completed his Family Medicine residency, chief residency, and two-year research fellowship at the University of Missouri-Columbia.

 Have questions about our services, or want to start working together?
 We can't wait to hear from you and learn about your goals.

 The Residency Program Solutions Criteria for Excellence is an industry-leading publication outlining best practices and policies in residency education.
-In its 12th edition, the Criteria is a set of aspirational guidelines used in RPS consultations.
+In the June 2023 edition, the Criteria is a set of aspirational guidelines used in RPS consultations.
 It represents the collective wisdom of consultants, each with decades of experience.
 Ideas and practices, peer-level experiences as residency educators, and ongoing assessments of the GME learning environment form the basis for the Criteria for Excellence.